Laurie Zentz & Michael Shine, Directors

 She was honored by the National Endowment for the Arts as a fellowship recipient in jazz education, Windy Hill Elementary’s “Teacher of the Year” in 1992 and as a semi-finalist for Duval County’s (FL) Teacher of the Year in 1993.
 In 2005 she was named “Teacher of the Year” at Cunningham Creek Elementary.
 In 2012 she was named one of “50 Band Directors Who Make A Difference” by SBO: School Band and Orchestra Magazine.
 In 2015 she was named “Teacher of the Year” for Switzerland Point Middle School.
 In 2016 she was named “Teacher of the Year” for St. Johns County School District, and a finalist for “Florida’s Teacher of the Year 2017”.

 Her husband, Don, has been a band director at the middle school, high school, community college and university levels.
 He is a professional woodwind performer whose primary instrument is saxophone.
 He directs the jazz ensembles at Douglas Anderson School of the Arts in Jacksonville.
-They have two daughters, Danielle (clarinet) who is a senior at the University of North Florida, and Andrea (flute), who is a freshman at Florida State College at Jacksonville.
+They have two daughters, Danielle (clarinet) who is a graduate of the University of North Florida, and Andrea (flute), who is a sophomore at Florida State College at Jacksonville.
 Both are education majors.

 Michael Shine is the Assistant Band Director at Switzerland Point Middle School in St. Johns, FL, where he teaches beginning band, concert band, wind ensemble, guitar, and jazz band classes.
 He was recently selected as Swiss Point’s Rookie Teacher of the Year for 2016.
 He is a performer and board member with the First Coast Wind Symphony, a high-level community band in Jacksonville.
 Michael holds a Bachelor’s of Music in Music Education degree with honors along with a Music Performance Certificate from the University of Florida.